Who are we?

 What is the need?

-The underprivileged status of Israel’s North is the result of many years of neglect.
+The underprivileged status of the north of Israel is the result of many years of neglect.
 Northern Goals is determined to tackle this situation from its roots.
-The northern region located in Israel’s periphery has unique challenges that require expert, professional and immediate attention.
+This periphery region has unique challenges that require expert, professional and immediate attention.
 Our work targets two main groups that require intervention:

 - Children and youth